-Loving warmth, moisture and humidity; they thrive in a closed terrarium environment.
+Loving warmth, moisture, and humidity; they thrive in a closed terrarium environment.

 Much like the Polka Dot Plant, I think of the Nerve Plant species as more of an ornamental plant.
 Though stunning, they don’t look particularly natural in a terrarium – they can often contrast a little too harshly with other plants for my liking.

 Which is why I think for terrariums, Fittonia work well as the main – and often sole – feature plant.
-They shine when given centre stage and plenty of room to show their foliage.
+They shine when given center stage and plenty of room to show their foliage.

 In this guide, we’re going to be making a very simple and elegant Fittonia terrarium to really show them off and light up a part of your home.

 Let’s get started!